jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice-operation.md

 ## Submission

-In the E-Invoice system, there are few types of documents that can be submitted.
+In the E-Invoice system, there are a few types of documents that can be submitted.
 The table below shows how each document type in SQL Account is mapped to its corresponding E-Invoice document type.
 Refer to each section for more detailed information on the specific document types.

 | SQL Account Document Type                                     | E-Invoice Document Type           |
 | ------------------------------------------------------------- | --------------------------------- |